 Changes to Your Patient’s Claim

 If your patient’s disability or the need for care extends beyond the original period of time that was on their initial claim or the most recent medical extension, they will ask you to complete and submit an additional medical certification:

-- Physician/Practitioner’s Supplementary Certificate (DE 2525XX) – You can access this form by logging in to your Benefit Programs Online (BPO) account and selecting SDI Online.
+- Physician/Practitioner’s Supplementary Certificate (DE 2525XX) – You can access this form by logging in to your myEDD account and selecting SDI Online.
 You can also get a paper copy from your patient.

 - Paid Family Leave (PFL) Supplemental Claim Certification (DE 2525XFA) – If your patient’s caregiver needs to continue providing care, you must complete the "Physician/Practitioner’s Supplementary Certificate" section of this form.

 If you are an accredited religious practitioner, you can download and print the following forms.
-Do not compete these forms if you are a licensed physician or practitioner.
+Do not compete these forms if you are a licensed health professional.

 - Claim for Disability Insurance Benefits – Religious Practitioner’s Certificate (DE 2502)

 - Practitioner’s Certification for Paid Family Leave (PFL) Benefits (DE 2502F)